Read our latest news including judicial speeches, consultations and consultation responses.

 Queen's Counsel Appointments

 The rank of Queen’s Counsel is generally reserved for those who have distinguished themselves in practice in the Supreme Courts.
-Advocates and Solicitors with Rights of Audience in the Supreme Courts are eligible to apply to the Lord Justice General, Scotland’s senior judge.
+Advocates and solicitors with rights of audience in the Supreme Courts are eligible to apply to the Lord Justice General, Lord Carloway.
 Before making nominations to the First Minister, the Lord Justice General consults other judges, the Lord Advocate, the Dean of the Faculty of Advocates and the President of the Law Society of Scotland.

-The independent observer of the process, Jessica Burns, was appointed with the agreement of the Lord Justice General, Lord Carloway and approval from the First Minister.
-Ms Burns provided the First Minster with a separate report on her findings, which is available: Queen's Counsel Independent Observer's Report 2020.
+The independent observer of the process, Bill Thomson, was appointed with the agreement of the Lord Justice General and approval from the First Minister.
+Mr Thomson provided the First Minster with a separate report on his findings, which is available here Queen’s Counsel Independent Observer’s Report 2021.